MaxiPutz/SheetCutter/README.md

 ```
 docker run -p 8080:8080 sheet-cutter
 ```
+This will start the Sheet Cutter web server on port 8080 of your local machine.
 # Demo
 You can see a demo of Sheet Cutter on our website at https://server-ooxa7yxd6a-lm.a.run.app/#/.